cynic-net/comci/NOTES.md

 `./Build test-units`.
 Similarly for `integration`, but also it's specified that this test should not be run without results for `units` being preset.

+TODO: Clarify the test names that we allow (and potentially restrict them more).

 ### Reports

 Reports are used to display test results for `git ci log`.
 Each test entry has